nextest-rs/nextest/site/src/book/reusing-builds.md

   * Dynamic libraries that test binaries might link to
   * Non-test binaries used by integration tests

+**Note that archives do not include the source code for your project.** It is your responsibility to ensure that the source code for your workspace is transferred over to the target machine and has the same contents.

 Currently, the only format supported is a Zstandard-compressed tarball (`.tar.zst`).

 ## Running tests from archives